STORY KILLER PUBLISHING

 More recently, he has turned his talents to writing novels.
 His three published works include the historical fiction novel Wyatt & the Duke, the crime thriller, The Lie That Kills, and his most recent work, LORA: Artificial Intelligence Just Got Real...
 And She's Lovely.

-Mr. Cirillo holds a Bachelor of Arts degree from Fordham University in New York and a Master of Fine Arts from the UCLA Film School.
+Mr. Cirillo has also served as a high school and AAU basketball coach.
+He holds a Bachelor of Arts degree from Fordham University in New York and a Master of Fine Arts from the UCLA Film School.
 He is the father of two children and the grandfather of one.
 He makes his home in Los Angeles.

 BOOKS